LIer: Violating children's rights 'a stain on our history'

 Anuradha Magee, 53, of Greenlawn, said she hoped the repeated protests would educate residents about the issue and spur them to contact the Island's congressional representatives to back legislation mandating more humane conditions for migrants.

-On June 27, Long Island's four House members voted for a border-funding bill bereft of key migrant-protection provisions that many Democrats had supported.
+On June 27, Long Island's four House members — two Democrats and two Republicans — voted for a border-funding bill bereft of key migrant-protection provisions that many Democrats had supported.
 Leading House progressives assailed the bill; House Speaker Nancy Pelosi said she reluctantly agreed to it “to get resources to the children fastest.”

 Sharon Golden, 70, a rally co-organizer, said she worked in her psychotherapy practice in Hewlett with adults who were traumatized as children and believed that kids in the detention facilities — some separated from their parents — would be permanently scarred by the conditions they were living in.